Soldier of Orange

-The film had a budget of ƒ 5,000,000 (€2,300,000), at the time the most expensive Dutch movie ever.
-With 1,547,183 viewers, it was the most popular Dutch film of 1977.
+With a budget of ƒ 5 million (€2.3 million), it was, at the time, the most expensive Dutch film ever.
+With 1,547,183 viewers, Soldier of Orange was the most popular Dutch film of 1977.
 The film received a Golden Globe nomination for Best Foreign Language Film in 1980.
 At the 1999 Netherlands Film Festival, it was voted the second-best Dutch film of the twentieth century.

-The film was released under the name Survival Run in the U.K.
+In 1979, the film was edited into a miniseries and aired on TV as Voor Koningin en Vaderland.

 Plot

 Set during World War II, the film is about students in Leiden, the Netherlands: Erik Lanshof, Guus LeJeune, Jan Weinberg, and Alex.
 Robby Froost is Erik's friend; Esther is Robby's girlfriend.
 Some collaborate; others join the Dutch resistance.

-It begins with a flashforward: an immediately post war newsreel of Queen Wilhelmina returning to the Netherlands.
+It begins with a flashforward: a newsreel from the immediate postwar period of Queen Wilhelmina returning to the Netherlands.
 The film then moves to the late 1930s in Leiden, where freshmen undergo the initiation rites of their fraternity.
 Erik is picked out by Guus, the chair, who drops a bowl of soup on his head, injuring him.
 Guus apologises and offers a room in his student house.
 There, the students (Erik, Guus, Jacques, Jan, and Alex) drink to their friendship.

 In September 1939, an English radio broadcast interrupts their tennis, announcing the declaration of war against Germany.
 Initially, they are unalarmed, believing the Netherlands will remain neutral as in World War I. Jan, a Jew, and Alex, who is half German, join the Dutch Army.
 In May 1940, Germany invades.
 Erik and Guus try to join up, but are fobbed off.
 Soon, the Netherlands capitulates after the Rotterdam Blitz.